 - 1 lightweight rain jacket (or a heavier jacket if you’ll be spending time in the mountains and trekking)

 - Several pairs of lightweight pants – harem pants and trekking pants or yoga pants

 - 1-2 bathing suits

-- 1 hat to cover your face from the sun (I love my rainbow unicorn hat)
+- 1 hat to cover your face from the sun (I love this embroidered cap)

 I got custom shoes and these adorable shorts for way less than I would have at home.